apache/arrow-site/powered_by.md

   Database Connectivity (ODBC) interface.
 It provides the ability to return Arrow Tables and RecordBatches in addition to the Python Database API Specification 2.0.
+* **[VAST][37]:** A network telemetry engine for data-driven security investigations.
+VAST uses Arrow as standardized data plane to provide a high-bandwidth output path for downstream analytics.
+This makes it easy and efficient to access security data via pyarrow and other available bindings.

 [1]: https://www.apache.org/foundation/marks/
 [2]: https://www.apache.org/foundation/marks/faq/